 ‘Rather than taking to the streets, women are likely gathering in corporate meeting rooms for pleasantries and breakfast’

 Brands and corporations have adopted IWD with vigour; there are breakfasts and conferences, the brand colours turn pink for the day, and LinkedIn is flooded with supportive hashtags.
 And yet the nation’s average pay gap widened by 2.4% in 2021.

 I think this is this reason why my friends are so disillusioned with IWD in Britain; companies claim to care about the women in their workforce, but not quite enough to pay them the same as the men.
 Today I discovered a new twitter account, @PayGapApp, which tracks the gender pay gap in different organisations.
 At this time of year, when the pink banners and hashtags are brought out, the tweets make me that little bit angrier.

 Should we stop caring about IWD altogether?

 I think it can be easy to get wrapped up in the fact that, while not perfect, it feels like we’re getting there with gender equality in Britain.
-Of course, there is still much to be tackled; gender pay gap, domestic violence, sexual harassment, among other things, but compared to suffragette Emily Davison who threw herself under a racing horse to get the vote, we have it pretty good.
+Of course, there is still much to be tackled; gender pay gap, domestic violence, sexual harassment, among other things.

 Across the world there is a different story.
 In many places, women’s rights are more limited than even the suffragettes faced in the early 20th century.
 Celebrating International Women’s Day is a dangerous choice for so many women; in 2011, women were harassed by groups of men after they’d gathered in Tahrir Square in Egypt to mark the day.
 Hundreds of women were beaten by Tehrani police in 2007 for planning to rally; for some it took a 15-day hunger strike to be released from prison.